7 Essential Steps for Secure Farm Fence Installation

 - Wire systems: Woven/fixed-knot for calves, sheep, and goats, with mesh openings sized to prevent heads and kids from slipping through.

 - High-tensile smooth or barbed for long runs and cattle perimeters.
+Proper High Tensile Fence Installation helps maintain consistent tension and minimizes post shifting over time.

 - Posts: Pressure-treated ground-contact wood or galvanized steel.